Disha-shrivastava26/Disha-shrivastava26/README.md

 - 🎨 Designing intuitive interfaces and case studies with Figma and Framer
 - 🧠 Exploring AI/ML fundamentals and practical applications
 - 🌐 Web Development with HTML, CSS, JavaScript
-- 📱 Interested in Android development and no-code tools
+- 📱 Interested in Android development and AI Enhanced Development

 ---